 Potential complications of specific endoscopy procedures

-Potential complications related to the specific type of endoscopy are:
+Potential complications are related to the type of endoscopy:

 - Arthroscopy can result in blood clots, severe swelling of the joint, and nerve or blood vessel damage.